suyashpradhan/mini-programs-js/readme.md

-# A list of mini programs in JavaScript for interview practice or just for practice (22nd Dec - 2020)
+## A repository of competitive coding practice in JavaScript for interviews and improving problem solving (22nd Dec - 2020)
 ---

-## Topics
+### Topics

 1. Strings
 2. Functions